“The book is better.”

 - A lot of stories are adapted or inspired by each other.

 There isn’t a story that exists that wasn’t somehow influenced by another existing story, intentional or not.
 The Lion King was inspired by Hamlet, The Chronicles of Narina was influenced by Christian mythology, and many stories have common threads and themes.
-This makes the stories ripe for comparison.
+This makes them ripe for comparison.

 Harry Potter.
 Hunger Games.
 Lord of the Rings.
 Books or Movies?

 Is the original always better?
 What about Disney?
-Nearly every movie they’ve ever made is an adaptation, but kids won’t enjoy the original Sleeping Beauty.
+Nearly every movie they’ve ever made is an adaptation, but I guarantee kids won’t enjoy the original tale to Sleeping Beauty.

 Books and Movies Aren’t Really That Similar.